MysteriousJ/Joystick-Input-Examples/README.md

 The [Steam API provides joystick support](https://partner.steamgames.com/doc/api/isteaminput) with action mapping, rumble, and LED control, among other features.
 It's probably best to use this API when shipping your game on Steam for constistent user experience (though you'll still need other options if your game is available elsewhere).

 ## Specialized I/O
 In addition to XBox controllers, Playstation 4 and Nintendo Switch controllers are popular for PC games at time of writing.
 The basic functionality of these controllers is HID compliant and will work with any of the HID APIs, but you'll need specialized code if you want to make use of their non-standard features.
+You can check the product and vendor IDs of a device against a list of known devices to determine the type of controller.

 The `specialized` example shows how to implement full support for the Playstation 4 controller.
-It starts similarly to the `rawinput` example, but instead of passing the raw data to `HidP_Get*` functions, we'll interpret it directly.
+It starts similarly to the `rawinput` example, but instead of passing the raw data to `HidP_Get*` functions, it interprets the data directly.

 In addition to specialized parsing of input, we can control LEDs and rumble using `WriteFile` or `HidD_SetOutputReport`.
 These two functions use slighlty different types of communication on the backend, and you'll need to use the right one for the device.
 Getting input is fast (around 0.02ms on my machine), but sending output can be slow (up to 10ms on my machine).
 Therefore each controller will need a dedicated output thread.

 ### Dualshock 4
-If WriteFile is used in PS4 bluetooth, it will send packets similar to wired mode, but only containing HID standard data.
+A Playstation 4 controller can be connected by a USB cable or bluetooth.
+For the most part they use the same, but bluetooth has an extra two bytes at the beginning of input and output reports.
+While Sony's own website states that Playstation 4 controllers don't support rumble and changing LED color on PC when connected by bluetooth, it is in fact possible, you just have to use the right type of output.
+Use `WriteFile` for USB and `HidD_SetOutputReport` for bluetooth.

 Use the size of the input report to determine if a dualshock 4 is wired or bluetooth. the first byte of a wireless report should be 0x11, but may be different if it was misconfigured by your application or another.
+For example, if WriteFile is used for bluetooth, the controller will then send packets similar to wired mode, but only containing standard HID data.

 ## Button configuration
 Ideally, players should have full control over how their controller inputs map to game actions with an intuitive interface.
 Some players will want to play your retro-style game with a super nintendo controller going through a random SNES-to-USB converter they found on ebay.
 Other players will have physical disabbilities and need to use unusual button mappings or custom-built controllers.
 Button config is crutial for player experience, but presents numerous complications for developers.